Frequently Asked Questions

 If you are curious to learn what affects the growth of your words to practice, check the related article: “Why do I see the same words again?”

-You cannot turn off unwanted words at the moment, but you can choose to learn only one Lingvist Deck or Custom Deck at a time, learn words from multiple decks, and whether or not to include new words from a deck.
+You can also choose to learn only one Lingvist Deck or Custom Deck at a time, learn words from multiple decks, and whether or not to include new words from a deck.

 These settings are available when you select the Lingvist Deck you want to learn.